marsonplay/csgo_monitoring_to_discord/README.md

 # csgo_monitoring_to_discord
 Monitoring cs go server using Discord bot to find certain players on the server

-!players - show all players on servers
+!players !p - show all players on servers

-!filters - nicknames filtered players
+!filters !f - nicknames filtered players